wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 In case you encounter issues while running the script, refer to the following troubleshooting steps:

 1. **Check Login Credentials:** Ensure your username and password can successfully log into `/guest/auth_login.php` from a web browser.
 Use the Access Tracker in ClearPass to confirm a successful login status.
 2. **Open Log:** Log into the F5 bash shell and execute the command `tail -f /var/log/ltm`.
-Keep this window open for further troubleshooting.
+Keep this window open while troubleshooting.
 3. **Set Debug Level:** In the monitor configuration, set the `LOG_LEVEL` variable to `debug`.
 4. **Configure Password:** Remove the `ENCRYPTED_PASSWORD` variable and set the `PASSWORD` variable to your plaintext password.
 5. **Check Log for Errors:** With the log still open, verify if the script functions as expected with the plaintext password.
 Any errors or issues will be logged here.